littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 That being said, my contribution will primarily be littleredrooster; as insignifigant as it is.
 I will say, I have altered the config file to use littleredrooster by default when selecting content in tordl.

-This is the first script I've ever put out there, so hopefully you're b'gawkin' without issues.
+littleredrooster is the first script I've ever put out there, so hopefully you're b'gawkin' without issues.

 <p></p>